• An addendum to Rule 3 regarding fan-translated works of things such as Web Novels has been made. Please see here for details.

 Then, like a kite with clipped wings, he hurtled towards the ground.

 All of these events didn't miss Vayu's attention.
-In fact, he had a vested interest in the growth of his spiritual sire.
+In fact, he had a vested interest in the growth of his spiritual son.

 Ironically, the God of Air wasn't as "free" as most thought him to be.